tomocy/kinako/syntax.md

 UnsignedInteger: Digit | NonZeroDigit UnsignedInteger | Digit UnsignedInteger
 Digit: "0" | NonZeroDigit
 NonZeroDigit: "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"
+VariableDeclaration: "var" Identifier Type
+Identifier: Letter
+Type: Identifier
+Letter: /* a to z or A to Z */